 I've always longed for proper widened E9X M3 OEM ZCP 359M wheels with the front wheel's spoke profile being just as concave as the rear.

-I have extensively researched fitments for no rubbing, suspension & caliper clearance.
-The concavity profile is 1:1 with OEM in on the 10in & 11in variant for true OEM+ aesthetics.
-The wheels will weight around 25 lbs - that is lighter than OEM for a more aggressive offset!
+The concavity profile is 1 to 1 with OEM in on the 10in & 11in variant for true OEM+ aesthetics.

 The wheels are offered in a standard finish: Hypersilver.
 AG uses a 3 stage paint process to achieve as close to OEM as possible, there will be slight variations to the trained eyes.